 Here are some answers to some frequently asked questions we get asked.
 If you can't find the information you are looking for here your adviser is the best person to help you or you can contact us.

-OnePath is one of New Zealand's leading providers of insurance and is owned by ANZ Bank New Zealand Limited, part of the Australian and New Zealand Banking Group Limited.
+OnePath is one of New Zealand's leading providers of insurance.
 OnePath also has an A+ (strong) financial strength rating from Standard & Poor's (Australia) Pty Limited and in 2015 OnePath paid over $80 million worth of claims to our customers meaning we are there when you need us the most.

 Because life insurance is such an important part of your financial portfolio, we strongly believe that your decisions should be based on the best advice available.

-Our policies are available through select financial advisers with the appropriate knowledge and experience or through a qualified Wealth Specialist at ANZ.
+Our policies are available through financial advisers with the appropriate knowledge and experience.

 We'd encourage you to seek financial advice for your personal circumstances so you can make informed decisions.